First passage sets of the 2D continuum Gaussian free field: Preliminaries

 where on the right-hand side $dx$ and $dy$ denote the length measure on $\partial D$.
-This measure is conformal invariant by \eqref{EqConfCovHD}.
-Also note that it has infinite total mass due to diagonal divergence.
-For a domain $D$ with general boundary, we can define the boundary Poisson kernel $H_{D}(dx,dy)$ as the push-forward measure of the boundary Poisson kernel on a domain $D'$ with locally analytic boundary, under a conformal transformation taking $D' \to D$.
+Both $P_D^z(dx)$ and $H_D(dx,dy)$ are conformally invariant by \eqref{EqConfCovP} and \eqref{EqConfCovHD}.
+In addition, $H_D(dx,dy)$ has infinite total mass due to diagonal divergence.
+For any domain $D$ with locally connected boundary, we can define the Poisson kernel $P_D^z(dx)$ and the boundary Poisson kernel $H_{D}(dx,dy)$ as the push-forward measures of, respectively, the Poisson kernel and boundary Poisson kernel on a domain $D'$ with locally analytic boundary, under a conformal transformation taking $D' \to D$.
 This is true even in the case $\partial D$ has locally infinite length, e.g. in the case where the boundary ``looks like'' an $\hbox{SLE}_{4}$ curve.

 Finally, notice that from the definition using the Green's function and Theorem \ref{thmEL} we see that the extremal length introduced above can be expressed using the boundary Poisson kernel.
 Indeed, let $\B$ be a union of finitely many boundary components.
 Then